Tech Content

 2. Use Data to Make Real-Time Adjustments

-There are two basic data-collection approaches: active and passive.
+There are two basic data-collection approaches: active and passive, which can affect the quality of the raw data collected.
 Gathering active data focuses more on attendees’ activities within an event application, while the passive approach collects data as the participant moves through the event.

 You can use wearables to keep an eye on the most popular areas at a venue to see where people like to spend their time.
 Event managers can use the data to offer more activities in those places and arrange spaces efficiently for varying group sizes and activity-type.